JoshM435/ACTCW2/README.md

 Q1:Kagglehub, OpenCV, Matplotlib, NumPy.
 See Dependencies for versions.
 Random, os, ast, Do not have versions in Colab.

-Q2:Kagglehub, pandas, tensorflow, matplotlib, torch, torchvision, NumPy, Pillow (PIL).
+Q2:Kagglehub, pandas, TensorFlow, Matplotlib, Torch, Torchvision, NumPy, Pillow (PIL).
 See Dependencies for versions.
 Random, os, ast do not have versions in Colab.

-Q3:
+Q3:Kagglehib, pandas, TensorFlow, PyTorch, Torchvision, Matplotlib, Pillow (PIL), NumPy.
+See Dependencies for versions.
+Random, os, ast do not have versions in Colab.

 In This project I have chosen a kaggle dataset: Airbus Aircraft Detection.
 This dataset consists of top-down aerial photos of airports, where buildings, various vehicles, planes, etc are present.
 In this project i will attempt to use a traditional non-neural network method as well as a neural network method to analyse the photos in the dataset to determine planes present.